jamarsto/kiunzi-micro-frontend/projects/kiunzi-micro-frontend-tools/README.md

 ## 🤔Motivation

-There were a few in the angular architects packages that I felt could be expanded and improved on, and I also thought that more could be done with schematics to get a full implementation up and running without multiple tweaks to the generated code.
+There were a few things in the angular architects packages that I felt could be expanded and improved on, and I also thought that more could be done with schematics to get a full implementation up and running without multiple tweaks to the generated code.

 The key motivation is to simplify adoption of micro-frontends.